lauxley/django-mptt-menu/README.md

 For example if your menu is made of Sections (a MenuNode will reference a Section), do ```{% show_menu the_current_section %}```
 In some cases though you won't be able to pass it, if the referenced object is a SimpleNode (used as a static link) for example.

-* Add a backlink reference in your models if possible, it will avoid a query.
+* Add a [reverse generic relation](https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/#s-reverse-generic-relations) in your models if possible, it will avoid a query.
   ```python
   class MyModel(models.Model):
       [...]